RoguedBear/codezinger-due-date-scraper/README.md

 - Instead of cloning the repository, I suggest you download these 3 files in a
   folder:

   - [`config.yml.EXAMPLE`](./config.yml.EXAMPLE)
   - [`docker-compose.yml`](./docker-compose.yml)
   - [`crontab.txt.EXAMPLE`](./crontab.txt.EXAMPLE) \
     (Rename `crontab.txt.EXAMPLE` to `crontab.txt`)

+- Now you can customise the bot to your needs:

+  - #### Creating a friendly name (that'll be used in discord) for your codezinger class

-- You can now change the mapping in `config.yml` or your cron schedule in `crontab.txt`
+    - You can now change the mapping in `config.yml`
+    - the `name` field in the `config.yml` is the full class name you see in codezinger
+    - tip to find the full length class names with some effort: \
+      run the bot without any mapping first, then the due date message it sends over on discord you'll see the the long name of your class in the message, you can use that to create the mapping as per the format in `config.yaml`

+  - #### Set your cron schedule in `crontab.txt`
+    - This schedule you define here is when the bot will trigger the python script to scrape the data.
+    - I've set the my timings in my instance to be 5 minutes after my lab class starts, and 5-10 minutes after it ends on those days.
+You could for example schedule the bot to run daily at a convenient/inactive time like 3 am.
+    - lookup on the internet on how to define cron schedules if you're new to that and/or refer mine in [`crontab.txt.EXAMPLE`](./crontab.txt.EXAMPLE).

-- Since you also need to specify your webhook url, your codezinger email & password, you need to create 3 files in a new folder `secrets/` created you have downloaded the above files
+- Since you also need to specify your webhook url, your codezinger email & password, you need to create 3 files in a new folder `secrets/`

   - **`secrets/webhook_url.txt`**: this file will contain your discord webhook **in a single line**